 The style of presentation will be influenced by functional programming, category theory,

-and the Curry-Howard correspondence and the Squiggol school of constructive programming
+the Curry-Howard correspondence, and the Squiggol school of constructive programming

 (catamorphisms, anamorphisms, etc.);